kassidysharits1/SAMDAT/README.md

 # Video?

 # Improvements
-There are many improvements that can be made and this project has many future potentials.
+There are many improvements that can be made and this project has many future potentials...